yogi1967/MoneydancePythonScripts/index.md

 - <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/dist/net_account_balances.zip">**Custom Balances(Net Account Balances)**: Puts a small 'widget' on the Summary Page (Home Page).
 Displays the total of selected account balances.
 Now multi-row, display currency, and you can select Accounts/Categories/Securities per row.
 NOTE: It's also a demo of how to create a true runtime Python extension and a HomePageView (Summary Page) widget
     <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/source/net_account_balances/net_account_balances_readme.txt">(View the Custom Balances HELPFILE)

+- <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/signed_builds/contextmenutools.mxt">**Context Menu Tools (signed)**: Adds to right-click context menu options on certain objects.
+NOTE: This is a pure java extension - the source code is hosted on the IK Open Source repo (see below)
+  - transactions: new duplicate transaction(s) option(s)
+  - transactions: new Show value of selected transactions option

 ### Extension (and Scripts formats) (*.mxt and *.py format) - Very latest PREVIEW (unsigned) builds
 -  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/dist/extract_data.zip">**Extract Data**: Extract Data: Extract various data to screen / or csv.. (also auto-extract mode): Includes: